Factbox: Details of funeral service planned for Britain's Prince Philip

-Following are details of the funeral this Saturday for Britain's Prince Philip, Queen Elizabeth's husband, who died on April 9 aged 99.
+LONDON (Reuters) - Following are details of the funeral this Saturday of Britain’s Prince Philip, Queen Elizabeth’s husband, who died on April 9 aged 99.

 THE FUNERAL